Where to Get Free Cones and More on National Frozen Yogurt Day

-National Frozen Yogurt Day is Feb.
-6, and froyo purveyors from coast to coast are offering freebies and discounts.
+It's National Frozen Yogurt Day today and froyo joints across the nation are offering cool deals.

-Though yogurt dates back at least 5,000 years, frozen yogurt isn't quite so ancient.
+Though yogurt dates back millennia, frozen yogurt isn't quite so ancient.
 Massachusetts dairy company H.P.
 Hood is credited with bringing soft-serve "frogurt" to the market in the 1970s.

-Since then, other innovators have rolled out more soft-serve and hard-pack options -- and a mountain of toppings -- to help make frozen yogurt a $1.63 billion industry by 2020.
+Since then, other innovators have rolled out more soft-serve and hard-pack options -- and a mountain of toppings -- to help make frozen yogurt a $1.63 billion industry.

-So stop worrying about why a chilled dessert is being celebrated in February and check out all the National Frozen Yogurt Day deals below.
+So stop worrying about why a cold dessert is celebrated in February and check out all the National Frozen Yogurt Day deals below.

-For more food deals, check out restaurants with birthday rewards and new Super Bowl promotions from Chipotle, Buffalo Wild Wings, Domino's and more.
+For more food deals, learn which restaurants have birthday rewards and check out new Super Bowl promotions from Chipotle, Domino's and others.

 16 Handles